iorodeo/colorimeter_docs/custom_led.rst

 Using custom led boards with colorimeter software
 --------------------------------------------------

 Before taking measurements, select "LED Board Ver C" in the LED drop-down menu of any of the colorimeter programs (basic, plotting and measure).
-Refer to the Colorimeter User Manual for more details.

 .. figure:: screenshot_dropdown_ledboards.png
    :align:  center